-Individuals who desire to assimilate and have interest in having social interactions with the receiving country society will have higher motivation in learning the country’s language.
-Motivation to learn a second language in is positively correlated with the individual’s attitude toward the people who speak this particular language (Gardner et al. 1999).
+Individuals who desire to assimilate and have an interest in having social interactions with those in the receiving country will have a stronger motivation to learn the country’s language.
+Motivation to learn a second language is positively correlated with the individual’s attitude toward the people who speak this particular language (Gardner et al., 1999).
 If so, immigrants who find the local society to be open and receiving will be motivated to learn the local language.
-Mesch (2003) have found that among FSU immigrants in Israel, perceived attitudes of the society toward immigrants were significantly related to Hebrew proficiency.
+Mesch (2003) found that among FSU immigrants in Israel, perceived attitudes of the society toward immigrants were significantly related to Hebrew proficiency.
 Accordingly, the interrelationship between the main variables of this paper may be bidirectional.
 On one hand, language proficiency may affect the immigrant’s experience of discrimination.
 On the other hand, as discussed above, perceived discriminatory attitudes toward immigrants can influence the immigrant’s motivation to learn the local language.
-Regarding this issue, we cannot distinguish here between the two cases as our data are cross-sectional, yet it is taken under our consideration.
+Regarding this issue, we cannot distinguish here between the two cases, as our data are cross-sectional, yet it is taken under our consideration.

-Here, we aim to investigate the association between destination-language proficiency and perceived discrimination within the FSU immigrants as opposed to within the Ethiopian immigrants.
-In light of evidence showing that destination-language proficiency has major effect on the integration process of immigrants, the goal is to reveal the layers behind ethnic discrimination while examining whether the role of language proficiency differs between two ethnic groups of immigrants.
+Here, we aim to investigate the association between destination-language proficiency and perceived discrimination among the FSU immigrants as opposed to the Ethiopian immigrants.
+In light of evidence showing that destination-language proficiency has a major effect on the integration process of immigrants, the goal is to reveal the layers behind ethnic discrimination while examining whether the role of language proficiency differs between the two ethnic groups of immigrants.

 In light of the various theories discussed above in the context of the FSU and Ethiopian immigrations in Israel, we present several research hypotheses, as follows:

 Hebrew proficiency will be negatively related to perceived discrimination for both groups.
-The more fluent the immigrant in Hebrew, the less he will subjectively experience discrimination in all areas of social life.
+The more fluent the immigrant is in Hebrew, the less he or she will subjectively experience discrimination in all areas of social life.

 The association between Hebrew proficiency and perceived discrimination will be weaker among Ethiopian immigrants than among FSU immigrants, due to greater ethnic visibility of the former group.

 Origin effect will predict perceived discrimination.
-Ethiopian immigrants will report experiencing more discriminative attitudes than FSU immigrants.
+Ethiopian immigrants will report experiencing more discriminatory attitudes than FSU immigrants.

 The immigrant’s socio-economic status, i.e. level of education and occupational status, will negatively predict perceived discrimination.
-The higher the immigrant’s level of education and whether he/she is working, the less they experience discrimination.
+The higher the immigrants’ level of education and the greater their likelihood is of employment, the less they experience discrimination.

 Hebrew proficiency will be positively correlated to the immigrant’s socio-economic status.
-The higher the immigrant’s level of education and whether he/she is working, the more fluent he/she will be in Hebrew
+The higher the immigrants’ level of education and the greater their likelihood is of employment, the more fluent they will be in Hebrew.

 Hebrew proficiency will be negatively correlated to the year of immigration and positively correlated with age (birth cohorts).
-The longer the immigrants have been in the country and the younger he/she is, the more fluent he/she will be in Hebrew.
+The longer the immigrants have been in the country and the younger they are, the more fluent they will be in Hebrew.

 METHODOLOGY